VidYen/webminerpool/README.md

 # What is new?

 - **August 8, 2018**
-	- Hash tracking for use with VYPS plugin (only works with github version of VYPS currently)
+	- Hash tracking for use with [VYPS plugin](https://wordpress.org/plugins/vidyen-point-system-vyps/)

 - **June 15, 2018**
 	- Support for blocks with more than 2^8 transactions. (**client-side** / **server-side**).